lamaprogramer/ReimaginedMenus/README.md

 # Reimagined World Menu

-### Note: I pretty much had to throw out the original world menu, so mod compatibility is and probably always will be non-existent
+### Note: I pretty much had to throw out the original world menu, so mod compatibility with mods that also modify the world menu is and probably always will be non-existent

 Completely Re-designs the Create World menu, as well as making some changes to the world list.